Skip to Content

 Chicken Mulligatawny Soup with Coconut Milk

-Chicken mulligatawny soup, a delicious, spicy hot & sour soup with Anglo Indian roots my version features apple, mango chutney & coconut milk.
+Chicken mulligatawny soup, a delicious, spicy, hot and sour soup with Indian roots; my version features apple, mango chutney and coconut milk.

 Chicken mulligatawny soup with coconut milk.